Hubs-Foundation/hubs-docs/docs/set-up-SMTP-email-service.md

 ![Capture of Scaleway, Transactional email page.
 Add domain is highlighted.](img/smtp/image18.png)

 13\.
-At Add a new email domain, Add your domain, for Add a domain external to Scaleway enter **your porkbun domain.** For example: mycoolhubs.space
+At Add a new email domain:

+  a.
+Add your domain, for Add a domain external to Scaleway enter **your porkbun domain.** For example: mycoolhubs.space

-    💡The domain can only contain alphanumeric characters, dots, and dashes.
+  > 💡Tip: The domain can only contain alphanumeric characters, dots, and dashes.

+  b.
 For Estimated monthly cost, this would be your estimated number of emails beyond 300 transactional emails.

-    🤔 Advice:  You can enter zero here OR whatever you think you’ll need beyond 300 emails.
+  > 💡Tip: You can enter zero here OR whatever you think you’ll need beyond 300 emails.
 In our example, we entered 5\.

+  c.
 Select **Validate domain name**.

 ![Capture of Scaleway, Add your domain page.
 Domain name, Monthly number of emails, and Validate domain name are highlighted.](img/smtp/image19.png)

+14\.
 At Verification, Choose your configuration mode, Configure your DNS records manually may be default selected.
+That is OK.

-That is OK.💡Tip: Scaleway says “The verification of your domain might take 48 hours.”
+> 💡Tip: Scaleway says “The verification of your domain might take 48 hours.”
 We found that it was quick.

 Lower on this same page, Scaleway shows the Add SPF record, Add DKIM record, Add MX record, and the Add DMARC record information.
 You will use these values at Porkbun.

 ![Capture of Scaleway Add a new email domain page.
 Choose your configuration mode, Configure your DNS records manually is automatically selected if the domain is not a Scaleway-hosted domain.
 Lower on page is Add SPF record.](img/smtp/image20.png)

-# **Part 3 Domain verification and adding A Records**
+## **Part 3 Domain verification and adding A Records**

 Now you will add in the SPF, DKIM, MX, and DMARC records from Scaleway to Porkbun DNS records.

-1\.
+15\.
 Log into [Porkbun.com](https://porkbun.com/), if you are not already logged in.
 Under ACCOUNT, select **Domain Management.**

 ![Capture of Porkbun Account page, Domain Management from drop down menu.](img/smtp/image21.png)

-2\.
+16\.
 For your domain, select **Details**.

 ![Capture of Porkbun Domain Management page.
 "Details" button to the right bottom is highlighted in purple.](img/smtp/image22.png)

-3\.
+17\.
 Select **DNS Records** (the active link is the little edit symbol).

 ![Capture of Porkbun, Domain Management, Details page.
 "DNS Records" pop out button is highlighted in purple.](img/smtp/image23.png)